Because of the pandemic, contactless ordering is a way for ticketing platforms, venues, and event organizers to collaborate.

 For socially distanced events, concession areas may not allow fans to approach, at least initially.
 Still, there are several ways contactless ordering can benefit operations.

-Concessions or restaurants that receive orders ahead of an event can better manage inventory needed, as well as how much to pre-cook for the day.
+Concessions or restaurants that receive orders ahead of an event can better manage the inventory needed, as well as how much to pre-cook for the day.

 Venues and event organizers can redistribute staff who had before been behind the counter to delivery.
 As the luxury of contactless ordering grows more popular, venues may need to add more staff to this area anyway.